Pure Soul (group)

 Pure Soul was an American R&B girl group who were signed to Interscope Records in the mid 1990s.
-They are perhaps best known for their hit single We Must Be in Love, the debut single from their self-titled debut album.
-The "Pure Soul" album (the group's only album) scored three top forty hits on the US Billboard R&B chart.
+They are perhaps best known for their single "We Must Be in Love", the debut single from their self-titled debut album.
+The Pure Soul album (the group's only album) scored three top forty hits on the US Billboard R&B chart.
 Their music videos were some of the most frequently played videos on BET, VH-1 and The Box at the time of their release.
 After the singles ran their course and faded from regular rotation, the group mysteriously disappeared from the music scene without any explanation.